songyandong/documentation/how_to_use_ppio_demo.md

 ## Step3: Send test coins to ppio demo app
-Although you already have test coins in your PPIO wallet, but you also need to go back to [PPIO wallet page](https://wallet.testnet.pp.io) to recharge some PPIO coins.
+Although you already have test coins in your PPIO wallet,  you also need to go back to [PPIO wallet page](https://wallet.testnet.pp.io) to recharge some PPIO coins.
 This involves our underlying system architecture.
 We will introduce these details in a later article.

 ![get coins from faucet](./images/recharge-ppio-service.png)